 Veteran’s Affairs at a Federal Level

-Federal VA rehab/VA treatment centers offer different programs that offer help for veterans with addictions and/or co-occurring psychiatric issues like PTSD.
+Federal VA rehab/VA treatment centers offer different programs that offer help for Veterans with addictions and/or co-occurring psychiatric issues like PTSD.

-Federal VA substance abuse treatment programs offer:2
+Federal VA substance use treatment programs offer:2

 - Screening to help determine the appropriate level of care and to discuss your specific medical, psychiatric, and social needs.

 - Medically managed detoxification, to help you safely and comfortably stop using the substance so you can begin treatment.

 - Residential/inpatient treatment, which can be especially useful for Veterans who live far away from the treatment center or have unstable housing.
 You receive 24/7 care and monitoring and live at the facility for the duration of treatment.

 - Intensive outpatient treatment, a form of treatment where you live at home but attend treatment at a facility several times per week for several hours per day.